ssire/case-tracker-manual/doc/glossary.md

 **XSLT Blender**

 The XSLT blender is the XSLT transformation that turns database XML documents into XML documents for read-only viewing in a read-only formular.
 That transformation is required to transform documents that contain fragments created with a rich text input field.
 These fragment must be transformed in a suitable HTML format for being displayed by the *html* plugin.
 The XSLT blender is implemented by the `views/blend.xsl` file.
 By convention XML documents served with the XSLT blender use a resource URL with the *.blend* suffix.

+**XML input content model**

+The XML representation of a document for loading into an editor.